 Internal Number: 2707

 About New York Proton Center

-The New York Proton Center (NYPC), located in Manhattan, is one of the most unique and respected clinical partnerships in the world of radiation oncology.
-The collaboration between ProHEALTH, Mount Sinai Hospital, Memorial Sloan-Kettering Cancer Center and Montefiore Medical Center brings state of art proton therapy treatment to the patients of New York City and the surrounding area.
-NYPC’s advanced technology includes pencil beam scanning for intensity modulated proton therapy and onboard cone beam CT imaging - designed to treat tumors with pinpoint precision.
-NYPC utilizes the Varian ProBEAM Proton Therapy System with four treatment rooms (three isocentric gantries and one fixed beam) and one research room.
-NYPC is also equipped with two Siemens dual energy CT scanners, one Siemens dual energy PET/CT scanner, one Siemens 1.5 Tesla MRI scanner.
+The New York Proton Center (NYPC) provides the most advanced pencil beam scanning proton therapy with the capability of intensity modulated proton therapy and onboard cone beam CT imaging system- designed to treat tumors with pinpoint precision.
+NYPC utilizes the Varian ProBEAM Proton Therapy System containing four treatment rooms (three isocentric gantries and one fixed beam) and one research room.
+NYPC is also equipped with two Siemens dual-energy CT scanners, Siemens PET/CT scanner, Siemens 1.5 Tesla MRI scanner.

 The American Association of Physicists in Medicine (AAPM) is a partner in the AIP Career Network, a collection of online job sites for scientists, engineers,

 and computing professionals.
 Other partners include Physics Today, the American Association of Physics Teachers (AAPT), American Physical Society (APS Physics), AVS